 Awqaf Launches 2025 Summer Training Program To Equip Qatari Youth For Job Market

-Doha: The Ministry of Awqaf and Islamic Affairs has launched its 2025 Summer Training Program, aimed at enhancing the skills of Qatari youth and preparing them for future careers.
+Doha, Qatar: The Ministry of Endowments and Islamic Affairs (Awqaf) has launched its 2025 Summer Training Program, aimed at enhancing the skills of Qatari youth and preparing them for future careers.

 The initiative was introduced during an orientation event organized by the Human Resources Department, represented by the Training and Administrative Development Section, with the participation of 77 Qatari high school and university students.